THE summer 2024 APPLICATION WINDOW IS NOW OPEN and CLOSES February 23, 2024 at 11:59PM EST.

 - Strong interest in Earth science and remote sensing.

-- U.S. citizenship is required to apply to DEVELOP at NASA and NOAA locations.
+- U.S. citizenship is required to apply to DEVELOP in-person opportunities at NASA and NOAA locations.

 - Minimum 3.0 GPA on a 4.0 scale (either cumulative or most recent) from the current or most recent institution of higher learning.